Islams and Modernities: Reception

 The Guardian wrote that "Islams and Modernities raises urgent questions that are central to the concerns of the contemporary world.”
 New Statesman wrote that “Aziz Al-Azmeh is perhaps the most original thinker on these themes in Britain today."

+Antony T. Sullivan, a researcher at the Center for Middle Eastern and North African Studies at the University of Michigan, Ann Arbor, argues that the book's significance lies in its encouragement of critical thinking and its contribution to the development of Islamic studies within contemporary academic frameworks.
+Sullivan also notes that Al-Azmeh's English-language writing made his ideas accessible to a broader international audience, thereby enriching scholarly debates on Islam and modernity.